anchpop/wise_mans_haskell/book.md

 data Maybe a = Nothing | Just a
 ```

-`Maybe` isn't a proper type on it's own, it's just a type constructor.
+`Maybe` isn't a proper type on its own, it's just a type constructor.
 It takes a type as a parameter, and then the `a` in `Just a` is replaced with that type.
 Here's an example.
-Let's say you want to make a function that takes two numbers, and divides the first by the second.
-But there's not really a good response when the second value is `0`, because you can't divide by zero.
+Let's say you want to make a function that takes two numbers and divides the first by the second.
+But there's not really a good answer when the second value is `0`, because you can't divide by zero.
 You could use `Maybe` to help write that function:

 ```haskell
 -- maybeDivide.hs